adam-maj/deep-learning/README.md

 An exploration of the entire history of deep learning from DNNs to GPT-4o through the lens of the constraints limiting progress.

-For each critical breakthrough, I include a copy of the paper in the repository, along with my full explanation of high-level intuitions, math, implementation, and broader impact.
+In the repository, I've included a copy of each critical paper, along with my full explanation of high-level intuitions, mathematical intuitions, code implementation, and broader impact.

 On the rest of this page, I provide an overview of everything we can learn from this history, inspired by [The Lessons of History](https://www.amazon.com/Lessons-History-Will-Durant/dp/143914995X) by Will & Ariel Durant.